pgalatic/subreddit-analysis/README.md

 AUTHOR: Paul Galatic pdg6505@rit.edu

-NOTE: Although this ZIP file contains a git repository, the repo will not become public until after grades are returned.

 NOTE: Accuracies reported during your testing may not be exactly the same as those in the pdf report because the data will have been updated slightly.
 However, they should be similar.

 # Subreddit Analysis